AbdullahAlzeid/Openrelik-worker-hindsight/README.md

 ![Openrelik Hindsight Worker](Pics/openrelik_hindsight_repo.png)

 ## Description
- Parses chromium browsers artifacts with Hindsight parser from a supplied ZIP archive (Native Kape or Velociraptor triage). the tool will execute the following command `hindsight.py -i [Path]` on a given browser profile path (Default folder), then the Worker will provide a txt file including tool's stdout and an xlsx file which is the tool's parsed output.
+ Parses chromium browsers artifacts with Hindsight parser from a supplied ZIP archive (Native Kape or Velociraptor triage).
+The tool will execute the following command `hindsight.py -i [Path]` on a given browser profile path (Default folder), then the Worker will provide a txt file including tool's stdout and an xlsx file which is the tool's parsed output.

 ## Task Configuration
 In the currnet release, there are only 2 task configurations available in the worker: